professor-forward/MusiQ/app/deliverables/README3.md

 2. `ng serve`
 3. `ng test` to run the unit tests

-The web application will be server on [localhost:4200](http://localhost:4200/) or the port written in the console.
+The web application will be served on [localhost:4200](http://localhost:4200/) or the port written in the console.

 To start the database navigate to `backend/src/` and run